 If someone were asking me what they should do if they were starting out their career, I think I might advise them to follow horror films.
 They have a wider fan base and they have a lot of publications.
 Lynn Lowry was in everybody’s first movie, and now she still has a fan base that’s incredible.
 When she goes to conventions, Score is now important, but for most of her life it was the fact that she was in George Romero’s first movie and everybody’s first movie.

 You take things are were deemed “taboo” and expose them in such a way where those “illicit” acts are merely a part of life.
-Coming from a time that was so buttoned up and restricted, I love that your films present sex and sexual exploration in a way that is acceptable and meant to be pleasurable and enjoyed.
-There’s no judgement or condemning for indulging your sexuality, which is still a rare quality.
+Coming from a time that was much more buttoned up and restricted, I love that your films present sex and sexual exploration in a way that is acceptable and meant to be pleasurable and enjoyed.
+There’s no judgement or condemning for indulging your sexuality.

 You said it better than I could, that was the point of it all.
 It was sex without punishment, because when I grew up, all sex had to be punished.
 And if you enjoyed it, it had to be really punished or something terrible had to happen to you.